EnchyID/termux-pmmp/README.md

 ```

 # Notes
 <b>This server running PocketMine-MP for minecraft bedrock 1.16.200!
-Can't work for minecraft bedrock 1.16-</b>
+Can't work for minecraft bedrock 1.16- or 1.16+</b>